Table of Content:

 A cash flow projection shows the expected amounts of money, gathered from historical data in Accounting Systems, that will come into your business and what will go out as expenses.
 It is a different concept from business profit.
 A company can realize a profit but still have a cash flow problem.

-To project the inflow and outflow of money in your company, you have to base on the previous financial performance of your company.
+To project the inflow and outflow of money in your company, you have to base it on the previous financial performance of your company.
 You also need to compare it to the current financial position and then project the future.

 A good cash flow projection enables you to estimate the accurate money inflow and outflow in business.
 You’re able to foresee a decrease or increase in expenses and cash inflow.
 You can decide in which month to buy or replace the company van based on the projected expenditure and cash inflow.
 In other words, it helps you a lot in managing a company without running out of cash.